cancerberoSgx/cannabis/cannabis/README.md

  `//* [ isFunctionLike() && type() != ConstructorDeclaration]`

-## extendsNamed(name)
+## extendsNamed

-`extendsNamed(name)` - `boolean`
+`extendsNamed(name?: string, all?: boolean)` - `boolean`

+ * `extendsNamed('A,B')`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' OR type named 'B'

-Returns true if current node (class declaration or interface declaration) extends recursively a type with given name.
+ * `extendsNamed('A,B', true)`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' AND type named 'B'
+ * extendsNamed(): returns comma-separated names of all types that current node extends, recursively.

-Take into account that it will search across  HeritageClauses of all Take into account that it will search across all `extends` HeritageClauses, recursively.
+Take into account that it will search across all `extends` HeritageClauses, recursively.

 Also notice that it applies  both to classes and interfaces and remember that an interface can extend both interfaces and classes.